vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

+#### 503 Error
+This is a very bad error for any application that makes money.
+It means the server can't handle the traffic/load, temporarily.
+*Contributed by [Spencer Revare] (http://github.com/RevKC26)

 #### SEO

 How your customers find you online matters to an entrepreneur and/or a line of business process owner.
 Your customers often are customers of your competitors.
 SEO (search engine optimization) is the process of producing content that is: